Arch-Verse/Arch-Verse-Code-Of-Conduct/readme.md

 You may notify staff and it's moderation team, by opening a ticket with the `/tickets open` command.
 **Respect the privacy of others.**

-# You may not attempt to bypass or find loopholes to the aforementioned rules.
+**You may not attempt to bypass or find loopholes to the aforementioned rules.**
-  **any attempt to do so, will result on moderation actions, and sactions according to the gravity of the offense.**
+**Any attempt to do so, will result on moderation actions, and sactions according to the gravity of the offense.**

 ## Contributing: